-Starting in 2012, the University of Maine at Presque Isle started experimenting with open courseware on a smaller scale.
-Loosely called LOOC, U of Maine at PI lets a set number of non-paying students tune in to select online classes.
-Tuition-paying and non-tuition-paying students are treated the same and must do the same work; however, the latter do not earn credit.
+In 2012, the University of Maine at Presque Isle started experimenting with open courseware on a smaller scale.
+Called LOOC, this initiative allows a set number of nonpaying students to select online classes.
+Tuition-paying and non-tuition-paying students are treated equally and must perform the same work; however, the latter do not earn credit.
 The institution implemented the initiative in hopes of attracting more students to officially enroll in its traditional and online classes.

 Maine Compact for Higher Education

 In 2003, the Maine Community Foundation partnered with the Maine Development Foundation to launch the Maine Compact for Higher Education, an initiative aimed at increasing the number of degree holders in the state by 2020.
 The initiative also plans to gain support from employers so that workers can enroll in more online schools in Maine and complete coursework on job sites.
 This means more accessibility to career advancement.

 Second only to Florida and Louisiana in terms of total miles of coastline, Maine's economy relies heavily on ocean-based industries, such as international shipping and lobster fishing.
 Maine also hosts two large ship construction facilities, Bath Iron Works and the Portsmouth Naval Shipyard, where the United States Navy repairs and modernizes its submarines.